TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 hand) abs.tex files for the abstracts and bbl.tex files for the bibliographies, translating as necessary to standard TUGboat and LaTeX formatting, e.g., using \bibitem even in hand-written bibliographies.
-The {abs,bbl}.tex files stay in the TUGboat source directory.
+These {abs,bbl}.tex files stay in the TUGboat source directory.

 If an article uses BibTeX, the .bbl file can be copied to bbl.tex as the starting place.
 If an article has no bibliography, don't